Convince-Persuade | Commonly Confused Words

 /kənˈvɪns/

-To make someone believe something is true or agree to do something
+To make someone agree or believe that something is true

 Examples: